• Skip to primary navigation

 • Baked - Preheat oven to 400 degrees.
 Bake coho salmon on a non-stick baking sheet for 11-14 minutes.

-• Broiled - Place salmon on a sheet pan or moist cedar plank and place in broiler for 3 minutes.
+• Broiled – Place salmon on a sheet pan or moist cedar plank and place in broiler for 3 minutes.
 After 3 minutes, check the salmon and turn off the broiler.
-Allow the fish to stand in the broiler for 2-5 additional minutes, and it should be done.
+Allow the fish to stand in the broiler for 2-5 additional minutes, which should be done.

 Top view of a plate of grilled salmon and rice.